2022–23 European Rugby Champions Cup: Semi-finals

-Both semi-finals will be played in Europe and the highest-ranked clubs from the pool stage will have home country advantage.
-In the event that a South African team is higher ranked, the game will still be located in Europe.
+Both semi-finals will be played in Europe and the highest-ranked clubs from the pool stage has country advantage.
+If a South African team had been ranked higher, the game would still have been located in Europe.

 Final

 Leading scorers

 Note: Flags to the left of player names indicate national team as has been defined under World Rugby eligibility rules, or primary nationality for players who have not yet earned international senior caps.
 Players may hold one or more non-WR nationalities.